konradoboza/developer-documentation/docs/guide/design.md

 # Design

-## Introduction
+!!! tip

     This page covers design in eZ Platform in a general aspect.
-If you want to learn about how to display content and build your content templates, you might want to check [Content Rendering](content_rendering.md).
+If you want to learn how to display content and build your content templates, check [Content Rendering](content_rendering.md).

+## Design basics

 To apply a template to any part of your webpage, you need three (optionally four) elements:

 1. An entry in the configuration that defines which template should be used in what situation
 1. The template file itself
 1. Assets used by the template (for example, CSS or JS files, images, etc.)
 1. (optional) A custom controller used when the template is read which allows you more detailed control over the page.

-## Configuration

 Each template must be mentioned in a configuration file together with a definition of the situation in which it is used.
 You can use the `ezplatform.yml` file located in the `app/config/` folder, or create your own separate configuration file in that folder that will list all your templates.